Armenian cuisine: Herbs, spices and sauces

+In Armenia there are more than 3,600 wild plant species.
+Those include stinging nettle (mostly used for tea), asparagus and mallow an herb that formed the original basis for marshmallows.

-Commonly used spices include black pepper, sumac, cumin, caraway, cardamom, mahleb, clove, anise, curcuma, fennel, fenugreek, blue fenugreek, allspice, ziziphora, tumeric, saffron, paprika, cayenne, aleppo pepper, urfa pepper and cinnamon.
-Commonly used herbs to season, or flavour food include garlic, parsley, mint, coriander, dill, summer savory, thyme, tarragon, leek, chive, celery, marjoram, bay leaves, satureja, watercress and purple basil.
-Red pepper pulp is dried in the sun.
-Sprigs of terebinth are dried and infused in a mixture of water, olive oil and brine, then toasted and ground.
+Commonly used spices include black pepper, sumac, cumin, caraway, cardamom, mahleb, clove, anise, curcuma, fennel, fenugreek, blue fenugreek, allspice, ziziphora, saffron, paprika, cayenne, and cinnamon.
+Some greens were dried and used to season cooking including garlic, spinach, parsley, mint, coriander, dill, summer savory, thyme, tarragon, leek, chive, celery, marjoram, bay leaves, and basil.
+Red pepper pulp was dried in the sun.
+Sprigs of terebinth were dried and infused in a mixture of water, olive oil and brine, then toasted and ground.
 The ground terebinth was added as a seasoning for eetch, tabouleh, and baked breads.

-Armenian spice mixes

 The Armenian spice mix cemen (չաման) consists of caraway, paprika, blue fenugreek, fenugreek, black pepper, allspice, cumin, garlic, salt, and sometimes cayenne.
 When used as a marinade (mostly for basturma), the spice blend is added to tomato paste, parsley, crushed garlic cloves, and either olive oil or matzoon.
-A sweet Armenian "spice mix" called khoritz, which is used to prepare Armenian desserts like gata and nazook, is made of sugar, flour, and butter.
+A sweet Armenian “spice mix” called khoritz, which is used to prepare Armenian desserts like gata and nazook, is made of sugar, flour, and butter.
 In some variations walnuts are added.